remigiusz-donczyk-gl/final-project/DOCS.md

 ## Docker

 Depends on the Dockerfile and other files present in the website folder to create an image based on Debian, containing supervisord, nginx, PHP and mariadb.
 It places all the configuration and website files in the correct folders and initializes the database.
-The completed image is then tagged and pushed into Docker Hub.
+The completed image is then tagged appropriately and pushed into Docker Hub.

 ## Terraform

-The most important tool that Jenkins uses.
-It uses the AWS tokens specified securely as Jenkins credentials to access AWS and set up all the architecture needed to deploy a Docker image inside EKS.
+The most important tool specified in the pipeline.
+It uses the AWS tokens contained securely as Jenkins credentials to access AWS and set up all the architecture needed to deploy a Docker image inside EKS.
 It creates 50+ resources within the cloud, including such highlights as the VPC, gateways, security rules, EKS and a Kubernetes service that allows the website to be accessed publicly.

 ## Doxygen